We save lives to preserve future generations

 - Situation Report 5: Kenya Hunger Crisis Response

 Heavy rains were received over several regions of Kenya in the month of May.
 The hardest hit regions are counties surrounding Mount Kenya, as well as, coastal areas near Mombasa and Garissa including Dadaab refugee camp.
-Some other parts of the country, mostly the ASAL regions, are still experiencing a prolonged dry spell with little or no rains received.
 Download Full Report

 - Situation Report 4: Kenya Hunger Crisis Response

 Kenya is currently experiencing delayed onset of long rains as well as inadequate rainfall where it has rained.
-Dry conditions across the Arid and Semi-Arid Lands (ASALs), are negatively impacting livestock productivity, and delaying land preparations and planting, further affecting the food security situation.
 Download Full Report

 - Situation Report 3: Kenya Hunger Crisis Response

 Immediate action and aid is needed to respond to 2.7 million people including 700,000 children under five years, who are facing starvation and possible famine due to lack of food and water in Kenya.
-According to the Government of Kenya, the current number of people needing assistance is expected to rise to 4 million by July 2017.
 Download Full Report

 - Situation Report 2: Kenya Hunger Crisis Response